jessiebit2022/ai-multi-agent-python/README.md

 ```

 ## Model Selection
-The GAME supports multiple language models that can be specified when creating agents or workers.
-The default model is "Llama-3.1-405B-Instruct".
+The foundation models which power the GAME framework can also be confgiured and selected.
+This can be specified when creating agents or workers.
+The default model used is "Llama-3.1-405B-Instruct".

-Currently supported models:
+The models currently supported are:
 - "Llama-3.1-405B-Instruct" (default)
 - "Llama-3.3-70B-Instruct"
 - "DeepSeek-R1"